ghostface-security/python-ssh-bruteforcer/README.md

 To use this script, simply clone the repository:

-git clone https://github.com/ghostface-security/python-ssh-bruteforcer.git && cd python-ssh-bruteforcer/
+git clone https://github.com/ghostface-security/python-ssh-bruteforcer.git && cd python-ssh-bruteforcer

 This script requires the pexpect library.
 You can install it using pip: